-Other income (expense), net increased by \$0.4 million primarily as a result of decreased realized losses in the current fiscal year from our receivables and payables denominated in currencies other than the U.S. dollar.
-Last year, we realized net currency exchange losses of \$0.7 million from transactions primarily denominated in the British Pound, Euro, Australian Dollar, Canadian Dollar, and Japanese Yen.
+For the six months ended January 31, 2018, the increase is primarily a result of decreased realized losses in the current fiscal year from our receivables and payables denominated in currencies other than the U.S. dollar.
+Last year, we realized net currency exchange losses of \$0.3 million for the six months ended January 31, 2017 from transactions primarily denominated in the British Pound, Euro, Australian Dollar, Canadian Dollar, Japanese Yen, and Brazilian Real.

-Benefit from Income Taxes
+Provision for (Benefit from) Income Taxes